S&C

 'This is your world in which we grow, and we will grow to hate you'

-Michael MacGarry at Stevenson in Johannesburg
+Michael MacGarry at STEVENSON in Johannesburg

 In Michael MacGarry's second solo exhibition at Brodie/Stevenson, this Standard Bank Young Artist Award winner looks at the exploitation of Africa's natural resources, particularly the extraction and exportation of crude oil.